tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/API 文档/机器组管理/获取机器状态_intl_en.md

 #### Request header

-There are only common response headers but no special response headers.
+There are only common request headers but no special request headers.

 #### Request parameters